 The order of protection can also force your abusive spouse to leave the family home so that you and your children can live there safely.
 Under an order of protection, your spouse will be forbidden from contacting you, approaching you, visiting your home, your workplace, or your school.
 Getting away from your abuser often isn’t enough, but with legally-binding protection, your spouse will be required to give you the space you need, and if he or she breaks the order, the police can enforce it and protect you.

 If you need help divorcing your abusive spouse, our experienced Yonkers divorce attorney is here to help.
-Contact The King Law Firm today to get started.
+Contact Family First Legal Group today to get started.